mpieva/biohazard/README.md

 =========

-This is a library for Bioinformatics, mostly centered on the BAM file format for Next Generation Sequencing Data.
+This is a library for Bioinformatics, mostly centered on the BAM file format for Next Generation Sequencing data.
 It comes with a small set of command line tools for operations on BAM files:

 * `bam-fixpair`: brings mates from paired end runs together and fixes